Code Practice Oscillator

 The frequency of the sound can be adjusted by varying the resistor of potentiometer VR1.

-The volume of the speaker is adjusted by adjusting the potentiometer VR2 which is connected in parallel with the speaker and
+The volume of the speaker is adjusted by adjusting the potentiometer VR2 which is connected in parallel with the speaker and the key.

-Code Practice Oscillator Home Page
+Back To Code Practice Oscillator Home Page